 Gail Cormier brings over 25 years of experience providing national and statewide technical assistance and expertise working with families, youth, and young adults.
 She is a proven national family leader with both professional and family lived experience.
 At the national level, she partners in the development of federal programs that serve at-risk and vulnerable individuals, families, and their children-of-any age.
 For 14 years, Gail served as Executive Director for North Carolina Families United, Inc., the North Carolina state affiliate of the National Federation of Families.
 She provided oversight for the SAMHSA-funded Statewide Family Network grants in New Hampshire and North Carolina from 1996-2019.
 She supports family organizations, family peer support, and policy making boards that aid the growth and development of child, youth, and family-serving systems within peer organizations statewide and across the nation.
 As Project Director, Gail manages the day-to-day activities of the National Family Support Technical Assistance Center (NFSTAC).
 As a long-term advocate of social justice, Ms. Cormier strives to ensure that all individuals find mental health and substance use services in their home communities that best fit their needs—no matter their age, gender identity, race, or economic background.

-Coordinator - Dana Asby
+Coordinator - Dana LaBranche

 Coordinator Dana LaBranche, MA, MEd will be participants’ point of contact, coordinate all session materials, and add a family lived experience perspective to monthly session discussions.